Letractively/uliweb/uliwebproject/apps/Documents/files/extending.rst

   Dispatcher has already startuped, will be executed when creating every Dispatcher instance.

+* **dispatch.call(self, 'before_init_apps')**

+  Dispatcher is starting, and the settings is already initialized, and it'll begin to initialize the apps.

 * **dispatch.call(application, 'prepare_view_env', Dispatcher.env)**

   Used for prepare global view and template execution environment.
 All objects in env can